engblom/gpio/README.md

 ## Usage

-If you use leingingen, add gpio as a dependency:
+If you use leiningen, add gpio as a dependency:

 [![Clojars Project](https://img.shields.io/clojars/v/gpio.svg)](https://clojars.org/gpio)